Paulius0112/aws-solution-architect-associate/databases.md

     - Store more frequently and less frequently accessed data in separate tables
     - If possible compress larger attribute values
     - Store objects larger than 400kb in S# and use pointers from S3 object ID in DynamoDB
+- Can throttle requests that exceed the provisioned throughput for a table.
+It also returns 400 status code (bad request) and a ProvisionedThroughputExceededException
+    - When using the **provisioned capacity pricing** model DynamoDB does not automatically scale.
+DynamoDB can automatically scale when using the new **on-demand capacity mode**

 __DynamoDB Accelerator (DAX)__
 - Fully managed, highly available, in-memory cache